CentOS/Calendar/output/calendar.md

 ### <a name="Storage_SIG">Storage SIG</a>

-* Monthly on Tuesday at [1000 UTC](http://www.timeanddate.com/worldclock/fixedtime.html?hour=10&amp;min=00&amp;sec=0) in #centos-meeting
+* Monthly on Tuesday at [1000 UTC](http://www.timeanddate.com/worldclock/fixedtime.html?hour=10&amp;min=00&amp;sec=0) in #centos-meeting2
 * Chair (to contact for more information): Karanbir Singh (kbsingh), Niels de Vos (ndevos), Giulio Fidente (gfidente)
 * [Link to Project Site](http://wiki.centos.org/SpecialInterestGroup/Storage)
 * The CentOS Storage Special Interest Group (SIG) is a collection of like-minded individuals coming together to ensure that CentOS is a suitable platform for many different storage solutions.
 This group will ensure that all Open Source storage options seeking to utilize CentOS as a delivery platform have a voice in packaging, orchestration, deployment, and related work.

 * [Link to Agenda](https://hackmd.io/@qItv4l_CSAOOoigrY3dOGA/rkAGV6Lpr)